lud/mutex/README.md

 Mutex.Lock.get_meta(lock) === :some_data
 ```

 The lock will also be passed to a fun if its arity is `1` when using `Mutex.under/4` and `Mutex.under_all/3`.
 The arity of the fun can also be `0`.
-Releasing the lock within the fun is still useless as it will be automatically release as for 0-arity funs, and could give other processes the ability to lock the keys before the fun execution is complete.
+Releasing the lock within the fun is still useless as it will be automatically released as for 0-arity funs, and could give other processes the ability to lock the keys before the fun execution is complete.